-Common risks (greater than 1 in 10) include bruising and possible bleeding from the wound.
+Common risks (greater than 1 in 10) include bruising along the bypass graft under the skin and possible bleeding from the wound.

 Occasional risks (between 1 in 10 and 1 in 100) include embolism (moving debris or blood clot) from an artery into the leg, foot or toes or thrombosis of the bypass graft leading to lack of blood supply to the legs, feet or toes.
 Additional procedures may be needed to avoid loss of a limb.